souzamarlon/bootcamp-fastfeet/README.md

 $ yarn sequelize db:seed:all

 # Run the backend server
-$ yarn dev
+$ yarn dev -- Development environment.
+$ OR yarn start -- Production environment.
-$ yarn queue
+$ yarn queue -- Development environment.
+$ OR yarn queueProd -- Production environment.

 # Install dependencies for the frontend and run the server
 $ cd frontend
 $ yarn
 $ yarn start

-# Install dependencies for the mobile
+# Install dependencies for the mobile - Available just for Android because this app was just tested in Android smartphones.
 $ cd mobile
 $ yarn

-It is necessary to change the IP in the api.js file to IP where you installed the back end.
+It is necessary to change the IP in the api.js file to where you installed the back end.
 You can find the api.js file in src/services/api.js

+# Run the app (Android)
+$ react-native run-android

 # Start React Native Server
 $ react-native start

-# Run the app (Android) - This app was just tested in Android smartphones.
-$ react-native run-android
 ```
 ---
 Created by Marlon da Silva Souza :wave: [LinkedIn!](https://www.linkedin.com/in/marlonssouza/)